 8. Get to know your workforce better...

 HR professionals are the liaisons between employees, department heads and senior stakeholders.
 As everybody is reviewing their year and setting plans for the next, you can act as a conduit for this across the festive period.
 With that in mind, the happiness, fulfillment and ultimately the retention of your staff is pivotal to your success in your HR function.
-Often this involves a fair bit of relationship management with your staff outside of your professional relationship, to build mutual trust and develop a strong support network.
+Often this involves a fair bit of relationship management with your staff outside of your professional relationship, to build mutual trust and develop a strong support network, especially when everyone is working from home.

 9. ... to build strong relationships

 Further to the previous point, building relationships that extend beyond a quick hey, hi exchange or a forced “how was your weekend” will put you in good stead as you head into the new year.
-Having a relationship with your workplace associates is one thing, but building relationships is another story entirely.
+Again, especially when your relationships are mostly digital and everyone is living Zoom fatigue.
+Having a relationship with your work associates is one thing, but building relationships is another story entirely.
 Finding out what your co-workers are passionate about, lending an ear for an issue, or even sharing a few thoughts outside of work will help improve relationships.

 10. Keep an eye out for burnout, both your own and other people’s

 Burnout is now officially recognized by the OECD as a mental health issue.
-This is an affliction that can often impact HR professionals due to the intensity and fast pace of the role, especially at this time of year.
-Contrary to point number 1, do make sure you take time to regenerate over the festive season (and a vitamin D tablet in the darker months never hurt anyone!)
+And mental health is a specifically crucial topic right now with the pandemic: people isolated, locked inside their homes, the resurgence of some addictions, etc. Mental health is an affliction that can often impact HR professionals and managers due to the intensity and fast pace of the role, especially at this time of year.
+Contrary to point number 1, do make sure you take time to regenerate over the festive season (and a vitamin D tablet in the darker months never hurt anyone!).

 11. Ask someone to mentor you

-Looking after your work force is vital but you can’t do that unless you look after yourself.
+Looking after your workforce is vital but you can’t do that unless you look after yourself.
 Look for someone in your industry who understands the challenges and opportunities in the HR market.
 This person can be inside your company or outside it but in order to get the most out of the wisdom beyond your years, it's best to choose someone who has experience in the same or a similar field.
-Don’t be afraid to approach them: this is immensely flattering and generally speaking a senior member of an HR Department will be more than happy to give you some guidance on a semi regular basis.
-You might have to buy the Christmas spiced lattes though.
+Don’t be afraid to approach them: this is immensely flattering and generally speaking a senior member of an HR Department will be more than happy to give you some guidance on a semi-regular basis.

 12. Reflect and self-assess